pablocru/imaengine.org/src/content/blogPost/resources/mockup-02.md

 ---
 title: Resources Post Template
 tabTitle: Resources Post Template
+cardTitle: Resources Post Template
+cardDescription: >-
+  Sample template to create structured and consistent content for resources of technology
 seoTitle: Resources Post Template for Software Development
 seoDescription: >-
   This is a sample template for resources blog posts.
 Use this mockup to create structured